Area of expertise

 Stephen is a partner within the General Litigation Division and leads the firm’s highly regarded Dust diseases and toxic tort national group.
 He is retained by employers’ indemnity, public risk, and special risk insurers, uninsured and underinsured companies, and government corporations in all aspects of toxic tort claims.
 He has handled claims involving all types of asbestos, silica and other dust diseases and property damage cases.

 Stephen’s in-depth litigation knowledge and experience has earned him a leading reputation internationally.
-He was the Australian lawyer retained to draft submissions and subsequently appear to instruct Counsel before the House of Lords on the comparative Australian legal position in the largest personal injury litigation pursued in the UK, resulting in a five billion dollar saving to the UK insurance industry.
+He was the Australian lawyer retained to draft submissions and subsequently appear to instruct Counsel before the House of Lords on the comparative Australian legal position in the largest personal injury litigation pursued in the UK, resulting in a three billion dollar saving to the UK insurance industry.
 He was named ‘the client’s choice in asbestos litigation’ in Australasian Legal Business magazine, May 2009.

 Aside from toxic tort work Stephen acts for commercial property owners, their liability insurers, Australia’s largest telecommunications entity, and the current Authority responsible for rail services in country NSW, in property damage, commercial disputes, and personal injury claims arising from negligent undertaking of construction work, derailments, and occupiers liability.
 He has extensive experience in cases involving road authorities.